cubesort/claudia/README.md

 ## Features

 - Ask Claude about the current page.
 For example, ask it to summarize the current page or find specific information.
 - Conversation support.
-For example, ask it to expand on a point from the previous response.
+Ask it to expand on a point from the previous response.
 - Your API key is stored locally and all communications happen between your computer and Anthropic API.
-- Page content is cached to save API costs.
+- Page content and conversation history are cached to save API costs.

 ## Installation